Linus-Mussmaecher/rucola/README.md

  - Delete the selected note
  - Rename the selected note (with automatic link-renaming being a WIP)
  - Move the selected to another location relative to your current vault path
- - View/Edit the note in your configured text editor (such as a terminal based editor like vim or helix, or even obsidian).
+ - Edit the note in your configured text editor (such as a terminal based editor like vim or helix, or even obsidian).
    The used editor can be configured in the config file, if none is given, rucola defaults to your systems `$EDITOR` variable.
+ - Reload the vault from the disk, in case you have made external changes.
+   When opening a note as described in the previous point, rucola will automatically reload that (and only that note), so this feature should not be neccessary to often.
+ - View the currently selected notes HTML representation in an external viewer.
+   The selected note (and only the selected note) will be converted to HTML just in time for that purpose, so following HTML links may not always work.
+ - Convert all currently filtered notes to HTML, so link following in the viewing feature above works as expected.
+Currently, you still need to do this manually whenever you have external changes to your files.

-### Single-Note Screen
+### Display Screen
 The single note screen shows a number of statistics about a single note:
  - Word count
  - Character count